Clubs & Societies

 STUDENT CHRISTIAN MOVEMENT

-During the year in review the Student Christian Movement assisted together with the Buddhist Student Association helped in distributing essential items to an under privileged school.
+During the second term the Student Christian Movement together with the students of the Advanced Level Section helped in donating essential items to under privileged students.

 COLLEGE SCM CHOIR